 Debbie Cavion, Associate Dean / Associate Athletics Director

-The Kinesiology Athletics and Dance Division has been a leader among community colleges for over 60 years.
-Our division provides a wide range of opportunities within the disciplines of kinesiology, wellness, fitness, coaching, athletic training and dance, as well as fielding 20 competitive teams.
-The division offers one Associate in Science degree, one Associate in Arts degree and 7 Certificates.
-The Division also houses the WIN student athlete academic resource center, Exercise Science/Wellness Center and Athletics and Dance venues throughout the campus.
+The Kinesiology, Athletics, and Dance Division has been a leader among community colleges for over 60 years.
+Our division provides a wide range of opportunities within the disciplines of kinesiology, wellness, fitness, coaching, athletic training, and dance, as well as fielding 22 competitive teams and internationally recognized athletics special events.
+The division offers one Associate in Science degree, two Associate in Arts degree, and 6 Certificates.
+The Division also houses the WIN student athlete academic resource center, Exercise Science/Wellness Center, and Athletics and Dance venues throughout the campus.

 The Kinesiology Athletics and Dance Division’s educational departments and their program areas include: